bautista1405/lazo-takehome/README.md

 ## With more time

-- A frontend behavior test for the transition flow (blocked submit button → attach document → submit).
+- Run the Playwright flow in CI (needs a Postgres service container and browser install; kept local-only until it earns its stability).
 - Replace `synchronize` with explicit migrations.